 According to Niantic, yes.

-Although it is difficult to find, there is a three-strike policy buried in the Niantic help section.
+Although it is difficult to find, there is a three-strike policy buried in the Niantic help section, and in the most recent update.
 The full details of this policy can be found in the image below, but the short version is strike 1 results in a warning, strike 2 is a temporary ban and strike 3 would be a permanent ban.

 While this is the official policy, many rightly question whether it's implemented properly.